-- 1. Click on DSSKey->Memory Key (or Line Key). - 2.
-In the desired DSS key field, select URL Record from the pull-down list of Type. - 3.
-Enter the URL in the Value field.
+- 1. Click on DSSKey->Line Key.

+- 2. In the desired DSS key field, select URL Record from the pull-down list of Type.

+- 3. Enter the URL in the Value field.

 To configure a record key via phone user interface: